Lyscanthrope/silakka54/firmware/readme.md

 ![silakka54](imgur.com image replace me!)

-Version for personnal use in french
+**Version for personnal use in french** this include a the samelayout for the cheapino v2

 *A short description of the keyboard/project*